What is your opinion of the new CERT security incident-response project, and will it benefit infosec pros?

 Security expert John Strand:

-The goal of the CERT security incident-response project is to provide a management framework to serve as a guide for the technical components of dealing with an incident.
+The goal of the CERT security incident-response project is to provide a management framework to serve as a guide for the technical components of

 I strongly believe that this type of guidance is long overdue.
 Too many security professionals are obsessed with tools and technology.
 Because many incident-response teams lack a management-level understanding of security, they tend to focus on dealing with the technical symptoms of an incident and not focus on root cause analysis.
 By implementing the CERT guidelines, it will help put incidents in the context of an enterprise and help the incident-response team focus on making the procedural and/or technical changes to mitigate damages of future incidents.